 - Expect antidepressants to take at least 2 to 4 weeks to work.
 Sometimes, stimulant drugs are used during this time to relieve symptoms.

-- Let your doctor know if you are having side effects after starting an antidepressant.
+- Let your cancer team know if you have side effects after starting an antidepressant.

-- Avoid alcohol while on an antidepressant unless you check with your doctor or pharmacist.
+- Avoid alcohol while on an antidepressant unless you check with your cancer team.

 - Find out if the antidepressant causes drowsiness before you try to drive.